Oxygen Therapy for Carbon Monoxide Poisoning: Emergency Protocols and HBOT Evidence

 Oxygen Therapy Carbon Monoxide Poisoning

-But the damage goes beyond simple oxygen deprivation.
-CO also binds to myoglobin (affecting cardiac muscle function), cytochrome c oxidase (disrupting mitochondrial respiration), and causes direct oxidative damage to the central nervous system.
-This is why patients can still develop brain injury even after COHb levels normalize.
+The damage goes beyond simple oxygen deprivation.
+As Rose and colleagues detail in their 2017 review, CO also binds myoglobin (impairing cardiac muscle), inhibits cytochrome c oxidase (disrupting mitochondrial respiration), and drives oxidative and inflammatory injury in the central nervous system.2 This is why patients can still develop brain injury even after COHb levels normalize.
+The brain and heart are most vulnerable: myocardial injury is common in moderate-to-severe poisoning, and neurological damage ranges from headache and confusion to coma, seizures, and permanent cognitive impairment.

 Room air (21% O2) 320 minutes (5.3 hours)